-If you're happy to pay, tickets go on sale on 29 September.
+If you're happy to pay, tickets go on sale in September.
 There are five different areas you can view from - two north of the river between Westminster Bridge and Temple tube station and three on the south bank, between Westminster Bridge and Waterloo Bridge.

 It makes sense to choose the area that it'll be easiest for you to get to and from, as when the event ends it'll be very busy and choosing the wrong area will delay you getting home.

 There's a DJ from 9pm and you can take your own food and drink, though there's a cap on the amount of alcohol.
 Find out more on the London Assembly website.

 If you're visiting London, one of the best ways to exercise is simply to walk, walk and walk some more.
 There's no better way to see the city, and no cheaper way to get around.
 But if you want exercise that is a little more stretching, there are plenty of free options.

 Here's some to get you started, but let us know your favourites in our Get Fit for Free forum thread: